isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

 ``MaterialRecord()`` is a structure which holds various material properties.

 The ``shader`` property accepts a string representing the type of material.
 The two most common options are *'defaultLit'* and *'defaultUnlit'*.
-Its other options will be covered in :doc:`visualizer_advanced` tutorial.
+Its other options will be covered in advanced tutorial.

 The ``mat.base_color`` represents the base material RGBA color.
 It expects a ``numpy`` array as a parameter.
 The ``numpy`` module we imported at the very beginning of this tutorial helps us pass the RGBA values as an array to the ``mat.base_color`` property.